Overpopulation: Background

-Well studied species
+Well-studied species

 Deer

-In Scotland the program of having landowners privately cull the overpopulation of red deer in the highlands has proved an abject failure.
+In the Scottish Highlands, the arrangement in which landowners privately cull the overpopulation of red deer has proved an abject failure.
 Scotland's deer are stunted, emaciated, and frequently starve in the Spring.
-As of 2016 the population is now so high, that 100,000 deer would need to be culled each year only to maintain the current population.
+As of 2016, the population is now so high that 100,000 deer would need to be culled each year just to maintain the current population.
 A number of landowners have proven unwilling to accede to the law, requiring government intervention anyway.
 It has been necessary to contract professional hunters in order to satisfy landowner legislation regarding the annual cull.
 Millions of pounds of taxpayers' cash is spent on the annual cull.
 As of 2020, 100,000 deer are shot each year.
-Compounding the problem, some landowners have used supplemental feeding at certain shooting blinds in order to ease sport hunting.
+Compounding the problem, some landowners have used supplemental feeding at certain shooting blinds in order to facilitate sport hunting.

-Overpopulation can have effects on forage plants, eventually causing a species to alter the greater environment.
+Overpopulation can affect forage plants, eventually causing a species to alter the greater environment.
 Natural ecosystems are extremely complex.
 The overpopulation of deer in Britain has been caused by legislation making hunting more difficult, but another reason may be the proliferation of forests, used by different deer species to breed and shelter.
 Forests and parks have caused Britain to be much more forested than it was in recent history, and may thus perversely be causing biodiversity loss, conversion of heath habitat to grassland, extirpation of grassland and woodland plants due to overgrazing and the changing of the habitat structure.
 Examples are bluebells and primroses.
 Deer open up the forest and reduce the amount of brambles, which then has knock-on effects on dormice and certain birds which nest near the ground, such as the capercaillie, dunnock, nightingale, song thrush, willow warbler, marsh tit, willow tit and bullfinch.
 Populations of the nightingale and the European turtle dove are believed to be primarily impacted by muntjac.
 Grouse populations suffer due to smashing into the fencing needed to protect against deer.